 Turkey oaks prefer full sun but will tolerate partial shade conditions.
 They also tolerate high winds, making them suitable for windbreaks.

-The bark of the tree is rigid and gray in color, with deep fissures that are streaked with orange as the tree ages.
+The bark of the tree is rigid and gray, with deep fissures that are streaked with orange as the tree ages.
 The flowers are in the form of catkins that are pollinated by the wind, and take 18 months to mature.
 Much like all oaks, the fruit is a traditional acorn with the notable difference being a fringe of bristles that cover the acorn cup.

 Turkey oaks are used as an ornamental shade tree in parks, along roadsides, or as windbreaks in coastal regions.